Blue Water (missile)

 Blue Water was a British battlefield nuclear missile of the early 1960s, intended to replace the MGM-5 Corporal, which was becoming obsolete.
-With roughly the same role and range as Corporal, Blue Water was a far simpler missile that was significantly easier to support in the field.
+With roughly the same role and range as Corporal, the solid-fuel Blue Water was far simpler to use and would be significantly easier to support in the field.
 It was seen as a replacement for Corporal both in the UK as well as other NATO operators, notably Germany and possibly Turkey.

-The missile entered testing in 1962 was generally successful, and praised in the industry.
+The design traces its history to the shorter-ranged but otherwise similar Red Rose design of 1954.
+In 1958, significantly changed requirements led to it being renamed despite the missile itself remaining almost unchanged.
+The Blue Water missile entered testing in 1962 was generally successful, and praised in the industry.
 However, when Germany purchased the MGM-29 Sergeant instead of Blue Water, and it appeared Turkey would do the same, the UK government decided to cancel its development instead of continuing to develop a missile that would be used only by their own forces.

-Blue Water was a code name assigned randomly by the Ministry of Supply based on their Rainbow Code system.
-It was also known as Red Rose early in development.
+Red Rose and Blue Water were code names assigned randomly by the Ministry of Supply based on their Rainbow Code system.

 History

 Origins

+In the late World War II period, the British Army formed the Guided Weapons Committee to consider their needs for missile weapons.
+They identified seven designs of interest, mostly surface-to-air and surface-to-surface missiles.
+In the surface-to-surface role, they identified the need for three nuclear armed weapons, for short, medium and long range use.
+Given the general feeling that another war was at least ten years off, and the poor post-war economy, little work on these plans was carried out.

+The opening of the Cold War led to new priorities, and by 1954 the missiles were once again being seriously considered.
+By this time, it was decided that the short-range mission was to be filled by a new nuclear artillery shell, Yellow Anvil, leaving only the two longer-range designs.
+English Electric (EE) won the initial contract for a design study on the long range weapon, which became known as Black Rock under the Ministry of Supply's Rainbow Code system.
+The project was abandoned, with observers suggesting it was due to its role overlapping with the Royal Air Forces deep strike mission which they considered their own.